mhBrice/thesis/article2/annexe2.md

 \begin{table}[H]
-\caption[Table of baseline transition intensities ($q_{rs,0}$ in first column) and Hazard ratios (HR) and their 95\% confidence intervals as estimated from the best multi-state transition model]{Table of baseline transition intensities ($q_{rs,0}$ in first column) and Hazard ratios (HR) and their 95\% confidence intervals as estimated from the best multi-state transition model.
+\caption[Baseline transition intensities and hazard ratios of the multi-state transition model]{Table of baseline transition intensities ($q_{rs,0}$ in first column) and Hazard ratios (HR) and their 95\% confidence intervals as estimated from the best multi-state transition model.
 The HR of covariates are interpretable as multiplicative effects on the baseline hazard, where values above 1 indicate that the predictor is associated with a greater risk of state transition, whereas values below 1 indicate a lower risk of transition.
 Covariates statistically different from 1 are coloured in grey. \label{tab:tabA2.3}}\tabularnewline
 \setstretch{1.4}
 \centering\begingroup\fontsize{6.8}{8.8}\selectfont